volodymyrhudyma/blog/content/blog/2020-04-28-var-let-and-const-in-javascript-what-is-the-difference.md

 Just like variables declared using `let` keyword, `const` variables are **block-scoped**.

-The only difference between them is that `const` variables maintain constant values and can not be updated or re-declared (We are not taking into account `let` and `const` hoisting).
+The only difference between them is that `const` variables maintain constant values and can not be updated or re-declared (We are not taking into account hoisting yet).
 It means we are not allowed to do this:

 ```javascript
 const userName = "John";